-The value of human life is most beautifully stated in Psalm 139:13-15:
+The value of human life is most beautifully stated in Psalms 139:13-15:

 "For you created my inmost being; you knit me together in my mother's womb.
 I praise you because I am fearfully and wonderfully made; your works are wonderful, I know that full well.
 My frame was not hidden from you when I was made in the secret place."

 I believe, as my pastor Steve King of Cherrydale Baptist in Arlington, Virginia says, that "Every human life has infinite value and limitless potential."